-In CORE 101, you completed the Opposing Viewpoints assignments, which asked you to analyze two arguments in order to compare the authors’ approaches.
-In CORE 102 you completed a Speech Analysis, and in CORE 201, you completed an Argument Analysis.
+In CORE 101, you completed the Approaches to Written Argument assignment, which asked you to analyze two or more arguments in order to compare the authors’ approaches.
+In CORE 102 you completed the Approaches to Oral Argument assignment, and in CORE 201, you completed an Argument Analysis.
 Now, in CORE 202, you will apply the analytical skills that you have been practicing and strengthening to an analysis of an argument that addresses an issue that involves ethical reasoning.

 The Ethical Analysis assignment is designed to help you meet two objectives that are important for analyzing an ethical issue.
 It will help you to

 - apply critical reasoning to an ethical issue and

 - utilize reasons and arguments appropriate to debate over an ethical issue.